alyakin314/alyakin314.github.io/index.md

 I am a Masters student at Johns Hopkins University in Applied Mathematics and Statistics.
 I am advised by Professor Avanti Atheya.
-I also do research with  Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
+I also work with  Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 My research interests primarily lie in the domains of Statistical Learning and its applications to biomedical problems.